Making your spa stand proud above the rest can be pretty difficult, especially if you’re starting in the industry.

 Partnering with other businesses will give you a chance to expand the spa and also network with other people in similar industries or paths of life as you.

-If your spa has a restaurant or cafe, why not try finding a local food business that could supply healthy smoothies or fresh salads to the guests after they’ve had your treatments.
+If your spa does not have a restaurant or cafe, try finding a local food business that could supply healthy smoothies or fresh salads to the guests after they’ve had your treatments.

 People love to see businesses in local communities working together and if another business could be the right fit for your spa, then why not try it?